-- Use Smart (curly) quotes
+- Use Smart (curly) quotes.

-- Publication titles generally use Title Case (non-LSA style)
+- Publication titles generally use Title Case (non-LSA style).

-- Publication titles should be italicized
+- Publication titles should be italicized.

-- Page numbers for citations in text and in bibliographies like this: 291-97 (not 291-297)
+- Page numbers for citations in the text and in bibliographies should be done like this: 291-97 (not 291-297).

 - Glosses in indented examples have single-open and -closed smart quotes.
-Concomitantly, single quotes within double-quotes have double quotes
+Concomitantly, single quotes within double-quotes have double quotes.

-- Latin abbreviations thus: e.g., et al., viz., cf.,i.e., but etc.
+- Latin abbreviations should be done thusly: e.g., et al., viz., cf.,i.e., but etc.

-- There is no space between the year and page number(s) of a citation
+- There is no space between the year and page number(s) of a citation.

 - There is no space between two single-character initials of one’s name (V.I.
-Lenin)
+Lenin).

-- One space placed before each ellipse
+- One space should be placed before each ellipse.

-- Successive entries for the same author in the References sections use a line
+- Successive entries for the same author in the References sections use a line.

-- All “end” punctuation is non-italicized
+- All “end” punctuation is non-italicized.